Introduction to MySQL BETWEEN

 Conclusion

-Between operators is very useful in many cases where we need to get/ fetch value in certain ranges for analytics or visualization purposes.
+Between operators is very useful when we need to get/ fetch value in specific ranges for analytics or visualization purposes.
 The above-explained example is also from a real-life scenario.
-If we want to find out our highest-paid employees or those employees joined in specific time duration, we need to understand the significance of between operators.
+If we want to find out our highest-paid employees or those employees joined in a specific time duration, we need to understand the significance of between operators.

 Recommended Articles